MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-223-update.md

 ### Checks user experience improvements

-We are making reading check logs easier.
-Checks are critical sources of information for your deployment's success.
+We are making reading checks logs easier.
+Checks logs provide information critical for your deployment's success.
 They can tell you if you forgot to close a work item ticket, or that you need to update a ticket in ServiceNow.
 Previously, knowing that a check provided such critical information was hard.

-Now, the pipeline run details page shows the latest check log _only_ for checks that follow our [recommended usage](https://learn.microsoft.com/azure/devops/pipelines/process/invoke-checks).
+Now, the pipeline run details page shows the latest check log.
+This is _only_ for checks that follow our [recommended usage](https://learn.microsoft.com/azure/devops/pipelines/process/invoke-checks).

 > [!div class="mx-imgBorder"]
 > ![Image showing latest check log.](../../media/223-pipelines-01.png "showing latest check log")